Plethobasus cyphyus (Rafinesque, 1820)

 Basis for Listing

 Reported in the literature to be a species common only to large rivers, the sheepnose mussel, also known as the bullhead mussel, was considered abundant in the Mississippi River below Lake Pepin and rare in the Minnesota and St. Croix rivers by Dawley (1947).
 Shells of the sheepnose can be found in pearl hunter middens near Red Wing, Minnesota (M. Davis, Minnesota DNR, pers. comm.), and museum and literature records exist from other areas of the Mississippi such as Lake Pepin (Grier 1922; van der Schalie and van der Schalie 1950).
 Bright et al. (1990) did not find any sheepnose mussels in the Minnesota River.
 The only recent live records of sheepnose mussels are of an old individual collected by a fisheries biologist near Minnieska, Minnesota in 1991 (M. Davis, pers. comm.), and 3 live specimens found in the lower St. Croix River in connection with a bridge replacement project (Heath 1989).
-Given its extreme rarity, the sheepnose mussel was listed as an endangered spcecies in Minnesota in 1996.
-It has been a candidate species for federal listing since 2004.
+Given its extreme rarity, the sheepnose mussel was listed as an endangered spcecies in Minnesota in 1996 and as federally endangered in 2012.

 The shell of the sheepnose is roundly triangular or oblong, thick, and can reach 13 cm (5 in.) long.
 The exterior of the shell is yellow to dark brown, and rayless.
 The shell has a row of low, broad knobs (tubercles) that extend down the center of the valve, which can be faint and obscure.
 The sulcus (depression or channel on outside of shell) between the tubercles and the posterior ridge is shallow.
 The pseudocardinal and lateral teeth are well-developed, and the inner shell is white with a shallow beak cavity.
 The sheepnose resembles the hickorynut (Obovaria olivaria), round pigtoe (Pleurobema sintoxia), threehorn wartyback (Obliquaria reflexa), and Wabash pigtoe (Fusconaia flava).